cstarkjp/Langevin/docs/how-to-run.md

 ### Running an ensemble of simulations for fixed grid size

-If instead you want to run an ensemble of simulations for a _range_ of Langevin equation coefficients, look at [`Ensemble.ipynb`](dp-Ensemble-ipynb-reference.md).
+If instead you want to run an ensemble of simulations for a _range_ of Langevin equation coefficients, look at [`EnsembleSimulation.ipynb`](dp-EnsembleSimulation-ipynb-reference.md).

-        ipython Ensemble.ipynb
+        ipython EnsembleSimulation.ipynb

 This will run a set of simulations for different size grids: